Dealing with a Bad Employee Performance Appraisal/Review

 No matter what your analysis and conclusions are, do not do anything rash.
 Actions taken in anger or haste invariably lead to a poor outcome for the individual.
 On the other hand, a bad performance review cannot be accepted without a response.
 Use your resources—the information that management has stated, comments from trusted co-workers, the list of scenarios above, and your own intuitive ideas in order to do begin to change the situation.

 Then, a poor evaluation is just a temporary set-back and a wake-up call to both fully understand the situation and take control of it.
+Or you can make it worse.
+(Stuck with a Poor Performance Review–Making It Worse.)

 Others on this topic: Struggling to Give a Good Performance Review Maintaining Credibility